 3. Send them a gift

-We’ve created thank you gift boxes for every one of our projects in the past.
+Other way to thank a client was we’ve created thank you gift boxes for every one of our projects in the past.
 This includes notebooks, custom water bottles, stickers, coffee, and a branded hat.
 But you can be as creative as you want to be.
 Build the gift off of the personality of your brand.
 Or give something memorable, like tickets or a gift card to a night out.
 They’ll remember you every time they think back on that gift.

-4. Throw them a party
+4. Thank a client by throw them a party

 For large, local projects, you can always invite the client to a celebration.
 This could be as simple as happy hour at your office, or dinner out.
 This was an accomplishment for you and them and they will appreciate being able to celebrate with you.